Statutory SEND Service

 The short break assessment and review team is responsible for delivering the council's short break offer to children and young people with disabilities who do not meet the threshold for social care intervention.

-The offer was co-produced with children, young people and families in 2018, aims to enable children and young people with disabilities to participate in positive activities to promote independence as well as giving their parents and carers a break from caring.
+The offer, which was co-produced with children, young people and families in 2018, aims to enable children and young people with disabilities to participate in positive activities to promote independence and give their parents and carers a break from caring.
 Requests to the service can be made using the online self-assessment which young people, parents and carers can access directly.

-More information regarding short breaks including access to the online assessment and eligibility criteria.
+More information regarding short breaks including the online assessment and eligibility criteria.

 Duty contact details for short break assessment and review team: